Koredotcom/docs/docs/xo/getting-started/key-differences-between-xo11-and-xo10.md

 * Languages are now at the App level.
 Users can add a language globally and access it inside a specific module.
 For example, a New Agent language assignment is only done if it is added globally at the App level.
 * Dev tools offer all the developer-related menus, such as BotKit, API scopes, Auth profiles, etc., across the products.
+* Now you can customize the WebSDK to align with your brand identity, including options such as color schemes, fonts, logos, headers, homepage design, etc.
+* Standard account users won't have access to the Knowledge Graph feature but can still define FAQs by adding questions and answers.
+Enterprise account users will have access to the Knowledge Graph, allowing them to add tags, graphs, and other elements, similar to the functionality in XO10.

 <hr>